elmot/clion-embedded-arm/DONATIONS.md

 These donations is a very pleasant sign of the community support.
 My great thanks to:

+**Andreas Schneider**  10,00 EUR
+>	Thank you for your continued work on the OpenOCD/STM32 CLion Plugin!

 **Marcin Wionczyk** 10,00 EUR

 **Arno Moonen** 10,00 EUR